Get the Recipes

-I'm not gonna lie: kneading is a pain in the butt.
-It's a lot of work, and you'll want to be firm and persistent.
+I'm not gonna lie: Kneading is a pain in the butt.
+It's a lot of work, but you'll want to be firm and persistent.
 An under-kneaded pasta won't have the same kind of snappy spring as a properly worked dough, and you may even wind up with bubbles or bits of unincorporated flour.
 It's almost impossible to over-knead a dough, though, since it'll eventually build up so much elasticity that it won't allow you to continue.

 If it feels too dry, don't add water unless it literally cannot hold together.
-This is what too dry looks like:
+This is what "too dry" looks like:

 If, as with the dough above, incorporating water seems really necessary, I recommend using a spray bottle, which will allow you to add very small amounts of water to a large surface area of dough.
 If your dough looks wetter than the photo above, it's probably fine.
 Just keep kneading.

-Once you have your ball of kneaded dough, wrap it tightly in plastic.
-If you'll be coming back to it later in the day, stick it in the fridge but be forewarned that it will gradually acquire a grayish tinge, which won't affect flavor or texture but does make for a disappointing presentation.
-For more time, tuck the wrapped ball into a zipper lock bag, removing as much air as possible, and freeze it for up to three weeks.
+If your plan is to make your fresh pasta in advance and come back to it later, this is where you can pause your work.
+Once the dough is wrapped in plastic, stick it in the fridge, but be forewarned that it will gradually acquire a grayish tinge—which won't affect flavor or texture, but does make for a disappointing presentation.
+To give it more time, tuck the wrapped ball into a zipper-lock bag, removing as much air as possible, and freeze it for up to three weeks.

 Now that you've built up that gluten network, you have a dough that's incredibly elastic and springy.
 The resting period allows the flour to continue to hydrate, and the gluten network to relax.
-Most experts will tell you that if you tried to roll out your dough at this point, disaster would ensue—your dough will be too dry and too elastic to roll out.
+Most experts will tell you that if you tried to roll out your dough at this point, disaster would ensue—your dough would be too dry and too elastic to roll out.

 Here are six doughs.
 The one all the way on the right wasn't rested at all.
 The one on the left rested for six hours.
 In between them are doughs that rested for 15 minutes, 30 minutes, one hour, and three hours.

-You can see that the unrested dough up top is freaking out.
-It's all rough and jagged because the rolling has essentially snapped those little gluten bonds in half.
+You can see that the unrested dough, up top, is freaking out.
+It's all rough and jagged, because the rolling has essentially snapped those little gluten bonds in half.
 But as I continued to roll it through increasingly thinner settings, it took on a much smoother texture.
 By the end, there was very little visual difference between the two.

 Ultimately, I rolled out and cooked all six doughs.
 Was there a difference between them?
 Yes.
 The dough that hadn't rested at all was a little harder and firmer, a little more rubbery.
 The doughs that had rested for an hour or longer were almost identical.
-It's sort of like the difference between blender pesto and mortar-and-pestle pesto.
-The former isn't bad but the latter is definitely superior.
-It also takes a lot longer.
-In this case, you're not stuck manually grinding something up, but if you're looking for a quicker method, this is your cheat.
-No rest, or just a few minutes, is not going to make inedible pasta.
-In fact, it'll make pretty damn good pasta.
-But it is a trade-off and only you can say whether or not it's worthwhile.

-Take a deep breath and give yourself a pat on the back, you're almost done.
+Take a deep breath and give yourself a pat on the back—you're almost done.
 And hey—this part's pretty fun!

 Cut your dough into four pieces, set one aside, and wrap up the rest.
 Use a rolling pin to flatten the dough to at least half an inch thick.
 Try to keep the shape and size relatively even from end to end.
 This will make our later steps a little easier.

 Now we're ready to do a first pass.
-Simply feed the dough into the roller like so:
+Simply feed the dough into the roller, like so:

 This will narrow the space between the rollers, pressing your pasta even thinner.
 You'll notice it getting quite a bit longer as you proceed.
 You'll want to pass the dough through the rollers at least two or three times for each of the first three settings.
-Later settings will only require one or two passes, though.
+Later settings will require only one or two passes, though.

 Unfortunately, no matter how careful you are, mistakes happen.
 The pasta goes through funny and doubles up, or it gets a hole.
 That's where laminating comes in.

-Laminating is basically a process of folding the dough into a smaller package and feeding it back into the pasta-maker.
+Laminating is basically a process of folding the dough into a smaller package and feeding it back into the pasta maker.
 The main argument for laminating has to do with the final texture of your dough, but it's also a great way to patch up any pesky holes.

 And this is the two-fold method:

 But wait!
-BE CAREFUL!
+Be careful!
 What you don't want to do is forget to turn it back to the widest setting when you put the laminated dough back in.
 Because...this happens:

 Yeah.
 Not so good.

-If you're planning to make fettuccine, I'd recommend rolling it to the third-to-last setting (usually, it's labeled "6").
-If you're going to use the dough for ravioli, you'll want to go a little thinner, since stacking two sheets of pasta will make the edges twice as thick—I go one more setting.
+If you're planning to make fettuccine, I'd recommend rolling it to the third-to-last setting (usually, that's labeled "6").
+If you're going to use the dough for ravioli, you'll want to go a little thinner, since stacking two sheets of pasta will make the edges twice as thick—I go one setting thinner.
 The pasta will be very delicate and translucent at this point, so handle it with care.

-This part's super easy: just feed a 12- to 14-inch section of dough through the fettuccine- or linguine-cutter...
+This part's super easy: Just feed a 12- to 14-inch section of dough through the fettuccine or linguine cutter...

 ...catch it as it comes out...

 If, for any reason, your pasta winds up sticking to itself, just ball it back up and start over.
 It sucks, I know.
 It happens if a room is too hot, or if your dough is a little too hydrated; next time, add more flour or dust the sheets a little more heavily to compensate.

 And voilà!
 You just made pasta!
-Want an even wider noodle or a more handmade appearance?
-Use a sharp knife or a pizza cutter to slice the dough into strips by hand, instead.
+Want an even wider noodle, or a more handmade appearance?
+Use a sharp knife or a pizza cutter to slice the dough into strips by hand instead.